blockapps/track-and-trace/README.md

 Open a browser and go to http://localhost

 **NOTE:**
-It would take about 4-5 mins on first run
+It could take about 4-5 mins on first run

 ### Running project for development using OAuth